Av7danger/PurgeProof/docs/developer_guide/contributing.md

-# Contributing to WipeIt
+# Contributing to PurgeProof

-Thank you for your interest in contributing to WipeIt!
+Thank you for your interest in contributing to PurgeProof!
 Here's how you can help:

 ## Getting Started

 1. Fork the repository
-2. Clone your fork: `git clone https://github.com/your-username/wipeit.git`
+2. Clone your fork: `git clone https://github.com/your-username/purgeproof.git`
 3. Create a new branch: `git checkout -b feature/your-feature-name`
 4. Set up the development environment:
    ```bash